HannanAmar05/onboarding-Internship/.clinerules/component-codegen.md

 </Section>

 ```
-Implement this on Detail Page and Form (Create or Delete) if the parent has more than 1 Section.
+Implement this on Detail Page and Form (Create and Edit page) if the parent has more than 1 Section.

 ## Tag from Antd